 The County continues to face extreme workforce challenges that have impacted the way services are provided and administered.
-Over this past year, the County has taken dramatic steps to become more competitive and become a more attractive place to work such as implementing a 9/80 flexible schedule and the ability to telework two days a week.
+Over this past year, the County has taken dramatic steps to become more competitive and become a more attractive place to work such as implementing a 9/80 flexible schedule, changing County office hours to Monday through Thursday from 8:00am to 5:00pm and Friday from 8:00am to 12:00pm, and the ability to telework two days a week, contingent upon department head approval to ensure there were no interruptions in services to the public.
 These strides have been vital to the recruitment and retention of the County's workforce.
 Although critical progress has been made, the County continues to look forward.
-As such, the County is in the final stages of a County-wide classification and compensation survey that will hopefully offer the County the appropriate tools to address compaction and wage disparities between classifications.
+The County has now completed a County-wide classification and compensation survey that will hopefully offer the County the appropriate tools to address compaction and wage disparities between classifications.
 However, implementing such a drastic overhaul on the County's entire compensation system will prove very costly.
+Such drastic impacts are already affecting this Final Budget and are heavily influencing how we plan for the financial sustainability for the County.
+Included in this Final Budget are significant wage and compensation increases for employees in the Firefighter's Association and Deputy Sheriff's Association (DSA), which have caused an increased reliance on General Fund contributions not experienced before.
+In this Final Budget, there are additional General Fund contributions of \$1,649,677 going towards funding current operations in the Fire Fund, primarily due to these significant wage increases, service contracts with the Cities of Corcoran and Avenal, and property tax growth being outpaced by the growth in general operating expenses, mainly due to personnel.
+All other bargaining unit wage impacts have been excluded from this budget, however we continue to plan for the future fiscal sustainability from the anticipated impacts of these outstanding bargaining unit agreements.